10 Minute Read

-Eco-friendly packaging such as this will be seen more and more protecting the premium products of homeware brands.
+Eco-friendly packaging such as this will be seen more, protecting the premium products of homeware brands.

 4. Compostable or Biodegradable Packaging

-Ever since packaging has existed, there have been products (plastics) that don’t break down.
-This is a big issue if packaging somehow ends up in a place it isn't meant to be - like a plastic bag on a beach.
+Since packaging has existed, there have been plastic products that don’t break down.
+This is a big issue if packaging somehow ends up in a place it isn't meant to be — like a plastic bag on a beach.

 Image credit: In The Bag

-Some packaging has even started to be made to contain seeds for wildflowers, so it can be thrown away into your garden, biodegrade and then grow into beautiful plant life.
+Some packaging has even started to contain seeds for wildflowers, so it can be thrown away into your garden, biodegrade and then grow into plant life.

 5. Changing The Ink Up

-Inks are widespread and effective for printing on any medium - especially packaging.
-It’s the final stage of your design; a visual narrative brought to life when ink is printed on a substrate.
+Inks are widespread and effective for printing on any medium, especially packaging.
+It’s the final stage of your design.

-- Less likely to release any nasty chemicals when thrown away.
+- They’re less likely to release any chemicals when thrown away.